dexie/dexie-website/cloud/docs/scaling.md

 The solution scales vertically using Azure's auto-scaling, and horizontally by adding new shards when needed.

-For customers that buy the [Premium Software license](premium-software), this architecture can be managed the same way as we do.
+For customers that buy the [On-Premise Software license](premium-software), this architecture can be managed the same way as we do.